-If achieving your vision is important to you too, best I can tell you is make the time!
+If achieving your vision is important to you too, the best I can tell you is to make the time!

 ➈ Commit To Your Vision

-So, are you truly committed to your company vision?
+So, are you genuinely committed to your company vision?

 Are you willing to do whatever it takes to make it so?

 Before you answer that, take a moment.
-Really think it through.
+Think it through.
 Are your actions each day congruent with what you say you want?

 If not, why not?
-Are you true to that vision?
-Is it what you really want or is it what you believe is expected of you?
+Are you faithful to that vision?
+Is it what you really want, or is it what you believe is expected of you?

 Drucker is right.
 You’ll know you are committed once you start formulating that plan.
 That plan takes a pipedream and lays out a path to victory.